pokui/nsrc-gns3/docs/scripted-setup/index.md

 The script uses `sudo` to run commands with root privileges, so will prompt you for your password as soon as it needs to.

+!!!
+Note
     It is safe to abort the script, and it is safe to run it multiple times - although it may overwrite files which you have manually changed to put them back how it thinks they should be.

 # Selecting network interfaces